cblevins/f20-us-since-1876/schedule.md

 - Ta-Nehisi Coates, ["The Case for Reparations"](http://www.theatlantic.com/magazine/archive/2014/06/the-case-for-reparations/361631/) *The Atlantic* (2014).

 **Th.
 2/20: Redemption & Reunion**
-- Watch documentary "Birth of a Movement" (2017) by Susan Gray and Bestor Cram (54 min.) - available on Amazon, iTunes, and on course reserve at Snell Library.
+- Watch documentary "Birth of a Movement" (2017) by Susan Gray and Bestor Cram (55 min.) - available through [Kanopy using your Northeastern login credentials](https://northeastern-kanopy-com.ezproxy.neu.edu/video/independent-lens), or on Amazon & iTunes.

 ### Topic 6: Making an Industrial Nation